hazama-yuinyan/Expresso/README.md

 * Type-strict
 * Having collections in the built-in types
 * Type inference
-* Interoperability with other .NET languages at IL code level
+* Complete interoperability with other .NET languages at IL code level

 ## How to compile